-MC is our primary business segment and accounted for 88 percent of our consolidated revenues during the first nine months of 2015.
+Machine Clothing is our primary business segment and accounted for 87% of our consolidated revenues during the first three months of 2016.
 Machine Clothing products are purchased primarily by manufacturers of paper and paperboard.

 According to RISI, Inc., global production of paper and paperboard is expected to grow at an annual rate of approximately 2% over the next five years, driven primarily by secular demand increases in Asia and South America, with stabilization in the mature markets of Europe and North America.